iluver/wp-json-api-auth/README.md

 Of course, each step is another call-back function, right, since it can't start until the previous step succeeds.

+EXAMPLES:
+See the "examples" folder for Alex Baker's javascript example.
+Do NOT use this example as is, because you will be exposing a real username and password for the world to see!
+(Thank you, Alex).

 WORDPRESS INSTALLATION: